Overall ranking: 90th out of 126 in the Complete University Guide for 2016.

 History: Started life educating navigators in 1862, and evolved to become a college of technology.
-Then received polytechnic status and became one of the country's largest universities.
+Became a university in 1992 and has grown to become one of the largest in the country.

-Address: The city centre campus is five minutes from the train station and near to local shops, cafés and bars.
-The seafront and historic Barbican are a short stroll away.
-The university’s network of partner colleges stretches across the South West from Bristol to Jersey.
-The first modern university to found its own medical school, the Plymouth University Peninsula Schools of Medicine and Dentistry has sites in Truro, Plymouth and Exeter, and the university also provides nurse, midwifery, social work and health profession education teaching facilities in Truro, Exeter and Plymouth.
+Address: The easily-navigated city centre campus is five minutes from the train station and near to local shops, cafés and bars.
+The seafront and historic Barbican are a short stroll away, while the beaches of Cornwall and rugged Dartmoor are minutes away by car.
+The university’s network of partner colleges and dental and medical teaching facilities stretch across the South West.

 Who's the boss?
 Wendy Purcell is vice-chancellor.
-She graduated from Plymouth way back in 1985, and returns as an internationally recognised biomedical researcher.
-She also collects modern art.
+She graduated from Plymouth way back in 1985, and returns also working as Non-Executive Director of the UK Government's Department for Business, Innovation and Skills (BIS).

 Prospectus: 01752 585 858 or order one online here.